-The Research Associate is an experienced research professional with a working knowledge of international higher education and a passion for and commitment to advancing WES’s thought leadership through research.
+The Research Associate is an experienced research professional with a working knowledge of global mobility, immigrant integration and/or higher education and a passion for and commitment to advancing WES’s thought leadership through research.
 Working under the supervision of the Associate Director of Research s/he is responsible for executing myriad qualitative research functions and activities for WES Research and presenting the findings to internal and external audiences.

 Primary Duties included but not limited to: